ChrisMenkhus/SpaceCaseDev/README.md

 - [ ] Add back to top links
 - [ ] Add more projects
 - [ ] Add "hightlights' section to ReadMe
+- [ ] Add embeded images functionality to blog feature

-See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/ChrisMenkhus/SpaceCaseDev/issues/) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#top">back to top</a>)</p>